 - Any player character Whateley from Deadlands.

-- In the Addams Family Musical, Wednesday believes she's losing some of her dark impulses after falling in love with a normal boy (much to her family’s dismay).
+- In The Addams Family, Wednesday believes she's losing some of her dark impulses after falling in love with a normal boy, much to her family's dismay.

 Wednesday: I’m being pulled in a new direction/But I think I like it./I think I like it./I'm being pulled in a new direction./Through my painful pursuit/Somehow birdies took root./All the things I detested impossibly cute.

 Wednesday (to her "normal" fiance): I'm crazier than you/That's just the overview/So get on board or simply move along.

 - Fortunately for die-hard The Addams Family fans, she realizes that she can be in love and still be herself.

 - In Electra, Chrysothemis sometimes approaches being the Only Sane Man in her murdering incestuous family.